 There are fewer moving parts in an Electric Car making it more reliable, fewer breakdowns

-Battery technology for the modern electric car is still in the developing stage and is far from perfected.
-Those working on improving car battery technology are trying to find ways to prolong battery life, so increasing traveling range of the modern Electric Car.
+Battery technology for the modern electric car is still in the developing stage and is far from perfect.
+Those working on improving car battery technology are trying to find ways to prolong battery life, so increasing travelling range of the modern Electric Car.

 The record stands at a claimed 350 Kms on a single charge as claimed by Chevrolet with their 2016 Chevy Bolt.